FAQs – Pregnancy

 - I’m pregnant and wonder if I can file a claim for State Disability Insurance (SDI) benefits?
 If so, for how long?

 Yes.
-The usual disability period for a NORMAL pregnancy is up to four weeks before the expected delivery date and up to six weeks after the actual delivery.
-However, your physician/practitioner may certify to a longer period if the delivery is by Cesarean section, if there are medical complications, or if you are unable to perform your regular or customary job duties.
+The usual disability period for a normal pregnancy is up to four weeks before the expected delivery date and up to six weeks after the actual delivery.
+However, your physician/practitioner may certify to longer periods if there are medical complications, if you are unable to perform your regular or customary job duties, or to a longer post-partum period if the delivery is by Cesarean section.

-No. Your claim begins when you are suffering a loss of wages and your physician/practitioner confirms that you have a disability which prevents you from doing your regular or customary job duties.
-However, if your doctor certifies you must limit your hours of work or modify your work duties due to your pregnancy disability you may be eligible for partial or full disability insurance benefits.
+No. Your claim begins when you lose wages and your physician/practitioner confirms that you are unable to do your regular or customary job duties.
+However, if your physician/practitioner certifies you must limit your hours of work or modify your work duties due to your pregnancy disability you may be eligible for partial or full benefits.

-No. Your post-partum benefits are limited to the period that you are actually disabled and incapable of doing your regular or customary work.
+No. Your post-partum benefits are limited to the period that you are unable to do your regular or customary work.